TechnologyClassroom/SetupNotes/tmux.md

 My config can be found <a href="https://github.com/TechnologyClassroom/dotfiles/blob/master/tmux.conf">here</a>.
 Example configurations can be found in the ```/usr/share/doc/tmux/examples``` directory.

 Reload a new config in an active session with ```CTRL+b :source-file ~/.tmux.conf```.

+# Load predefined tmux layouts with shell scripts

+I have three typical tmux layouts that I commonly use.
+Instead of manually workflow such as open tmux, split window, change pane, split window, change pane, and get started, I launch tmux with a shell script.
+These shells scripts can be launched with my window manager session.

+<a href="https://github.com/TechnologyClassroom/bash/blob/master/tmux.sh">tmux.sh</a> has three panes.
+One long on the left.
+Two on the right.
+The monitoring tool top runs in the bottom right automatically.

+<a href="https://github.com/TechnologyClassroom/bash/blob/master/tmux2.sh">tmux2.sh</a> has three panes.
+One wide on top.
+Two on the bottom.
+The monitoring tool top runs in the bottom left automatically.
+This is my personal favorite.

+<a href="https://github.com/TechnologyClassroom/bash/blob/master/tmux4.sh">tmux4.sh</a> has four panes.